aGuyNamedJonas/slim-redux-react-beta/README.md

 ### connect(component, stuff): containerComponent
 *(pka `slimReduxReact()`)*

-**Description:** connects a visual react component to slim-redux and returns the containerized component.
+**Description:** connects a visual react component to `slim-redux` and returns the containerized component.
 This function had the name `slimReduxReact()` but was renamed to `connect()` to avoid introducing too many new names.

 **Parameters:**
 * `component`: The react component to be connected to slim-redux
-* `stuff`: An object which contains the subscriptions, caluclations, change triggers, and async change triggers for this component
+* `stuff`: An object which contains the subscriptions, caluclations, change triggers, and async change triggers for this component.
+The key names of this object are the prop names under which your component can use the respective subscriptions, change triggers, etc.

 **Returns:**
 The containerized react component that will get subscriptions, calculations, change triggers and async change triggers as props